oncody/civ-board-game-2010/README.md

 * A player cannot use a great person’s ability unless they have at least one great person marker of that great person’s type on the map and not blockaded by an enemy unit

 #### Great Person Tile
-1. Either immediately add this to the outskirts of one of your cities that is not occupied by an enemy figure or reserve this tile on your civilization sheet to play later.
+When you gain a great person tile, either immediately add this to the outskirts of one of your cities that is not occupied by an enemy figure or reserve this tile on your civilization sheet to play later.

+When a great person tile is killed, the player must check to see whether they now have too many great person cards of that type.
+A player may only have one great person card for each great person tile of that type they possess (including markers on the map and those held in reserve), regardless of whether the cards are faceup or facedown.
+If a player has too many of the same type of great person card, they must randomly discard cards of that type (one at a time) until they no longer have too many.

 ## Combat
-* Default combat unit hand size is 3
+Default combat unit hand size is 3
 * +2 for each friendly army figure in the square beyond the first
+* +3 if defending a city or capital
 * +1 if governed by Fundamentalism
-* +3 if defending a city or capital

-slaughtering scouts generates loot and I think counts as a battle All wounds go away at the end of the battle.
 The defender plays first, except if defending a city with wall.
 Your turn in a battle is Ability > Card > Ability.
 The battle ends after 2 subsequent turns where no player play neither a card neither an ability